Carnes/ReGoap/README.md

 # ReGoap
 C# GOAP (Goal Oriented Action Planning) library with examples and helpers classes.

-This library is a Unity specific fork of [the original](https://github.com/luxkun/ReGoap).
+This library is a Unity specific fork of [the original](https://github.com/luxkun/ReGoap) written by [Luciano Ferraro](https://github.com/luxkun).

 # Documentation